run-slicer/docs/src/content/docs/reference/analysis.md

 :::

+slicer also utilizes a copy of the JDK standard library (version 21) to improve output accuracy during disassembly.
+This can have a performance impact on initial disassembly, as the essential classes haven't been fetched and cached - it can take longer.

+Of course, you can also disable the usage of the standard library with the `Analysis` -> `JDK classes` option and rely purely on your workspace classes.

 ## Search

 Search allows you to search for identifying aspects of class files, such as constant pool values and class members.